 Open results appear as a new project tab in Protean 3D with the NovaDock Report active.
-To learn which views and panels are enabled with this type of project, see Protean 3D windows, views, panels and tools.
+To learn which views and panels are enabled with this type of project, see Protean 3D Interface.

 NovaDock wizard: Structures

 When you predict protein docking with NovaDock, the first wizard screen is Structures.
 This screen prompts you to specify structure files to use as the receptor and as the ligand(s) in a docking simulation.